evilpaper/mrmenmemory/client/README.md

 This is the client part of Mr Men Memory Match.

-The client can be ran standalone.
+The client can ran standalone.